Occupational Health and Safety Code

 517.6

-An employer and a blaster must ensure that the blasting cable assembly and any splice connections between detonator wires and the blasting cable are not grounded.
+An employer and a blaster must ensure that the blasting cable and any splice connections between leg wires and the blasting cable are not grounded.

 Detonating cord